| |

 |

 Your water parameters seem to be fine.
 At least not to the point that it would kill everything overnight.
 It almost sounds like you might have had a CO2 build up.
 Using a cannister doesn't agitate the surface so this might have been the cause.
+Just trying to help narrow down the possibilities. |

+You keep saying Nitrate - which is not really toxic to fish.
 If you say Nitrate (No3) being 0.8 - I think you mean Nitrite (No2) - which is very toxic.
 Sorry about your loss.
 It was just too many fish added at once.
 Bummer. |

-All times are GMT.
-The time now is 04:13 AM. |
+| All times are GMT.
+The time now is 06:26 PM. |

 Powered by vBulletin® Version 3.7.3